johnsonandjohnson/Bodiless-JS/packages/vital-templates/doc/Generic.md

 This generic template is set up in the Vital Design System to be the default template provided to users.

-What template are provided with tokens can updating the Page component such as this which will set the `_default` page to use the `GenericTemplateClean` component and apply the default tokens to it.
+What template is provided to the user is set by tokens with the Page Component.
+For example, within the Page Component, we set the `_default` page to use the `GenericTemplateClean` component, and apply the default Generic Template tokens to it.
+This will give the Content Editor the Generic Template as the default template, and any new pages will default to Generic Template.

 ```js
 const Default = asFluidToken({